-Constructing the replacement rail-truck tank car transfer facility at the Sno-boy site, the South Calaveras Future Station, or the Locomotive Wye Fremont Option could temporarily disrupt the non-native grasslands habitat that has been identified in these areas.
-These grasslands provide habitat for burrowing owls; therefore, construction noise and other activities could disturb owl burrows, affect nesting behavior, or displace juvenile owls before they are self-sufficient.
-Temporary effects could occur to areas immediately adjacent to construction activities or - as in the case of noise - extend over the full 14.9 acres of grasslands identified in the vicinity of the BART Alternative alignment and facilities.
+Constructing the replacement rail-truck tank car transfer facility at the Sno-boy site, the South Calaveras Future Station, the Locomotive Wye Fremont Option, or the TPSS #5 site could temporarily disrupt the non-native grasslands habitat that has been identified in these areas.
+These grasslands provide habitat for Western burrowing owls; therefore, construction noise and other activities could disturb owl burrows, affect nesting behavior, or displace juvenile owls before they are self-sufficient.
+Temporary effects could occur to areas immediately adjacent to construction activities or - as in the case of noise - extend over the full 15.6 acres of grasslands identified in the vicinity of the BART Alternative alignment and facilities.
 Best management practices are identified to avoid or reduce such effects.

-Construction activities with the replacement rail-truck tank car transfer facility at the Sno-boy site, the South Calaveras Future Station, or the Locomotive Wye Fremont Option have the potential to affect nesting special-status and non-special-status raptors in trees located near the non-native grasslands.
+Construction activities with the replacement rail-truck tank car transfer facility at the Sno-boy site, the South Calaveras Future Station, the Locomotive Wye Fremont Option, or the TPSS #5 site have the potential to affect nesting special-status and non-special-status raptors in trees located near the non-native grasslands.
 Construction activities and noise could cause nesting raptors to abandon their nest causing egg failure of hatchling death.
 These impacts could occur within the immediate SVRTC or within the vicinity of the SVRTC.
 Mitigation measures are proposed to reduce these effects.